-Our Employee Alcohol Policy sets forth the Group policy relating to the consumption of alcohol by employees of KBL and BBL.
-The Policy seeks to ensure the health and safety of our employees, to maintain high levels of individual behaviour, and to establish uniform standards for responsible alcohol consumption by employees.
+Our Employee Alcohol Policy sets out the Group Policy and expectations relating to the consumption of alcohol by employees of KBL and BBL.
+The policy seeks to ensure the health and safety of our employees, to maintain high levels of individual behaviour, and to establish uniform standards for responsible alcohol consumption by employees.

-We actively outline and enforce procedures with respect to company events, company pubs, and alcohol testing.
+We actively communicate, outline and enforce procedures with respect to company events, company pubs, and alcohol testing.